 Create new account via the Azure Government portal

-The Azure Government cloud does not include a trial experience of Video Indexer.
+The Azure Government cloud does not include a trial experience of Video Analyzer for Media.

-To create a paid account via the Video Indexer portal:
+To create a paid account via the Video Analyzer for Media portal:

 Log in with your Azure Government Azure AD account.

-If you do not have any Video Indexer accounts in Azure Government that you are an owner or a contributor to, you will get an empty experience from which you can start creating your account.
+If you do not have any Video Analyzer for Media accounts in Azure Government that you are an owner or a contributor to, you will get an empty experience from which you can start creating your account.

-The rest of the flow is as described in above , only the regions to select from will be Government regions in which video Indexer is available
+The rest of the flow is as described in above , only the regions to select from will be Government regions in which Video Analyzer for Media is available

-If you already are a contributor or an admin of an existing one or more Video Indexer account in Azure Government, you will be taken to that account and from there you can start a follow steps for creating an additional account if needed, as described above.
+If you already are a contributor or an admin of an existing one or more Video Analyzer for Media account in Azure Government, you will be taken to that account and from there you can start a follow steps for creating an additional account if needed, as described above.